NandhiniRam2005/CS3500-NandhiniRam-Spreadsheet/README.md

 manages relationships between cells, where one cell can depend on another.
 This graph enables efficient updates to cells when dependencies change, ensuring proper recalculations.

+The program has been extended to include the implementation of evaluating formulas.
+It takes a validated formula (tokens validated in constructor) and mathematically evaluates them.
+The == and != operators, and the Equals method have been implemented in the Formula class to define Equality between Formula objects.

-Future extensions include using this dependency graph to evaluate and compute formulas across the spreadsheet and implementing a GUI for a visual element to the Spreadsheet.
+Future extensions include using the hashcode method that was implemented meaningfully and the dependency graph to look up variables and implementing a GUI for a visual element to the Spreadsheet.

 # Time Expenditures: